Explore 12 Most Anxious Animals In The World

 Class: Actinopterygii

-When faced with environmental changes—such as fluctuating water temperatures, the presence of predators, or overcrowded habitats—fish can display signs of anxiety through erratic swimming patterns, reduced feeding, and altered social interactions.
+These creatures, though seemingly simple, exhibit stress responses similar to those found in mammals.
+When faced with environmental changes ( such as fluctuating water temperatures, the presence of predators, or overcrowded habitats ), fish can display signs of anxiety through erratic swimming patterns.

 Interesting Facts: Many species can detect electrical fields in the water, thanks to specialized cells called electroreceptors.
 This ability allows them to locate prey even in murky waters where visibility is low.